kuzudb/kuzudb.github.io/docs/cypher/query-clauses/where.md

 View example in [Colab](https://colab.research.google.com/drive/1NcR-xL4Rb7nprgbvk6N2dIP30oqyUucm#scrollTo=D_u4RtEbsDv8).

-The booelean predicate/expression specified above can be understood as it reads: Users "a" whose ages are greater than 45 OR whose names start with "Kar".
+The boolean predicate/expression specified above can be understood as it reads: Users "a" whose ages are greater than 45 OR whose names start with "Kar".
 It combines several means to construct expressions in high-level database query languages, such as as boolean operator (OR), a numeric comparison operator (>), and a string function (starts_with).
 You can learn more about the operators and functions Kùzu supports